buraksekili/buraksekili.github.io/content/articles/cni.md

 ### How CNI Plugins Called

 The CNI (Container Network Interface) specification defines how a container runtime, like Kubernetes, interacts with network plugins.
 This guide covers the fundamental operations and concepts you need to know.
-If you are looking for more details, please take a look at the actual specification (https://github.com/containernetworking/cni/blob/main/SPEC.md).
+If you are looking for more details, please take a look at the actual specification, https://github.com/containernetworking/cni/blob/main/SPEC.md.

 A runtime calls a CNI plugin by providing two key inputs: a JSON network configuration (via STDIN) and a set of environment variables.